 Number of reported crashes, January 2019 to date: 6,930 (roughly 10 per day), injuring 426 cyclists (killing two), 373 pedestrians (killing seven) and 1,246 motorists.

 - Jennifer Gutierrez, chief of staff to the current council member

-Despite a term-limited council member in a politically active Bushwick district with myriad urban problems, only one person is currently on the ballot for the seat: Jennifer Gutierrez.
+Despite a term-limited council member in a politically active Bushwick district with myriad urban problems, only one person is raising any significant money to run for the seat: Jennifer Gutierrez.

 She vows to continue Reynoso's approach of saying, as she put it, "I don't give a 'f' about car culture."

 "I talk to residents all the time who say, 'Oh, I used to like Antonio, until he put a bike lane on Grand Street' or '...when he talked negatively about cars.'
 And it's tough, I get that.
 I know what it's like to look for parking.

 "But driving is a privilege that not everyone can afford," she continued.
 "It's forward-thinking of us to prioritize alternatives over spending millions that only drivers benefit from.
 So I want to push for safe infrastructure and transit from an equity perspective."

 Murphy's website features many bold positions on transportation, including encouraging people to sell cars by giving them discounted transit, and making Citi Bike free.

 District 35 — Fort Greene (Council Member Laurie Cumbo, term-limited)